testcara/impactlens/README.md

 # 2. Add to .env file
 echo "ANTHROPIC_API_KEY=sk-ant-your_api_key_here" >> .env

-# 3. For CLI: reload environment
+# 3. For CLI: activate venv (if using) and reload environment
-source .env
+source venv/bin/activate  # If using virtual environment source .env

 # 4. For Docker: environment is auto-loaded from .env